I did a 10-day juice fast… Here’s why.

 How you break your juice fast can depend on how long you’ve been fasting for and your level of health to start with.
 If you do it wrong, you can end up feeling weak, nauseated, tired and sick.

 Introduce solid foods into your diet gradually.
 It’s important that you slowly transition to normal eating.
 Slowly start reintroducing foods to give your digestive system time to start working again.
-Wait 4-5 days before adding in caffeine or alcohol in very small amounts.
+Wait four to five days before adding in caffeine or alcohol in very small amounts.

 Always seek the guidance of a medical professional on what you should consume to break your fast to ensure you do it correctly.